steveturbek/Designing-Interactive-SVGs-with-AI/README.md

 SVG is widely used on the web for icons and illustrations.
 BUT the SVG origin story gives it secret powers from those ancient times.

-- CSS can style SVG elements: Animations
+- Style visual elements and animate them with CSS (Cascading Style Sheets)
-- JavaScript can manipulate the file: Interactivity
+- JavaScript code can manipulate the file: Interactivity
-- JavaScript can load data: Data Visualization
+- JavaScript code can load data: Data Visualization

 **_These styles and code are carried inside the SVG file._**